-Students will make satisfactory progress toward developing a proposal for the thesis/nonthesis project.
+Students will make satisfactory progress toward developing a proposal for the thesis/non-thesis project.
 The thesis/non-thesis project will be of substantial depth that explores a specific area of environmental education and integrates the MSEE curriculum.
 This course is subject to repeated registration.
-Students must receive a satisfactory grade (S) before a student enrolls in EV 570.
-(Summer Semester: Year Two; 3 credits.)
+Students must receive a passing grade (P) before a student enrolls in EV 570.
+(Summer Semester: Year Two; 3 credits, P/F.)